isabo/onfire/README.md

  *
  * @param {!Object<string,Firebase.Value>=} opt_values An object containing the property/value pairs
  *        to initialize the new object with.
- * @return {!Promise<!onfire.model.Model,!Error>|!goog.Promise<!onfire.model.Model,!Error>} A
+ * @return {!Promise<!onfire.model.Model,!Error>} A promise that resolves to a model instance, or is
- *      promise that resolves to a model instance, or is rejected with an error.
+ *      rejected with an error.
  */
 onfire.model.Collection.prototype.create = function(opt_values) {};